top of page

 How did Solution Focused Approach created?

-Solution Focused Approach was originally established as a new way of counseling by Steve de Shazer, Insoo Kim-Berg, and other colleagues in 1980’s.
+Solution Focused Approach was originally established as a new way of counseling by Steve de Shazer, Insoo Kim-Berg, and other colleagues in the 1980s.
 They observed numerous therapy sessions and extracted what worked for clients to make changes and improvements.
 Its philosophy is influenced by Strategic Family therapy, Ericksonian therapy, Adlarian psychology, Wittgensteinian philosophy, and Buddhist philosophy.

 What are Solution Focused Approach Core Beliefs?